BULK PURCHASE DISCOUNTS

 Philip’s inspiration for his Alexander Clay series comes from novelists like C. S. Forester and Patrick O’Brien.
 His prose is heavily influenced by O’Brien’s immersive style, with its meticulously researched period language and authentic nautical detail to draw the reader into a different world.
 But the Alexander Clay books also bring something fresh to the genre, offering a cast of fully formed lower-deck characters along with their officers.
 Think Downton Abbey on a ship, with the lower deck housing the below-stairs servants.

-A Man of No Country: In 1798, Alexander Clay and his ship, Titan, are sent to the Mediterranean to investigate the rumors of a French army and fleet under Napoleon Bonaparte.
+Book 4 of the Alexander Clay series.
+In 1798, Alexander Clay and his ship, Titan, are sent to the Mediterranean to investigate the rumors of a French army and fleet under Napoleon Bonaparte.
 When Admiral Lord Nelson arrives from Britain with reinforcements, Clay and Titan join Nelson’s fleet heading for Southern France.
 But on their arrival, they discover Bonaparte’s fleet is gone, and Nelson, aware of the dangers of an ambitious and ruthless general, orders an all-out hunt for Bonaparte’s armies before it is too late.
 As Titan searches for Napoleon’s forces, another threat has already gained passage on the ship.
 After engaging and destroying a Russian Privateer, the crew capture a mysterious stranger, claiming to be an English sailor who has been serving from childhood on Barbary ships.
 Shortly after he joins the ship, there begins a rash of thefts followed by the murder of another sailor.
 With the officers baffled as to who is behind this, it falls to Able Sedgwick, the Captain’s coxswain and the lower deck to solve the crime.
-Fourth novel in the Alexander Clay Series.

-Philip K Allan: On the Lee Shore.
+Book 3 of the Alexander Clay series.
 Newly promoted to Post Captain, Alexander Clay returns home from the Caribbean to recover from wounds sustained at the Battle of San Felipe.
 However, he is soon called upon by the Admiralty to take command of the frigate Titan and join the blockade of the French coast.
 But the Titan will be no easy command with its troubled crew that had launched a successful mutiny against its previous sadistic captain.
-Once aboard, Clay realises he must confront the dangers of a fractious crew, rife with corrupt officers and disgruntled mutineers, if he is to have a united force capable of navigating the treacherous reefs of Brittany's notorious lee shore and successfully combating the French determined to break out of the blockade.
+Once aboard, Clay realizes he must confront the dangers of a fractious crew, rife with corrupt officers and disgruntled mutineers, if he is to have a united force capable of navigating the treacherous reefs of Brittany’s notorious lee shore and successfully combating the French determined to break out of the blockade.

-Philip K Allan: A Sloop of War: The second novel in the Alexander Clay series is set on the island of Barbados, where the temperature of the politics, prejudices, and amorous ambitions are matched only by the sweltering heat of the climate.
+Book 2 of the Alexander Clay series.
+The second novel in the Alexander Clay series is set on the island of Barbados, where the temperature of the politics, prejudices, and amorous ambitions are matched only by the sweltering heat of the climate.
 After limping into the harbor in the crippled frigate the HMS Agrius, accompanied by his French prize, the equally battered Courageuse, Clay meets with Admiral Caldwell, the Commander in Chief of the island.
-The admiral is impressed enough by Clay's engagement with the French man-of-war to give him his own command on the HMS Rush and send Clay to blockade the French island of St Lucia and to support a landing by British troops to attempt to take the island from the French garrison.
+The admiral is impressed enough by Clay’s engagement with the French man-of-war to give him his own command on the HMS Rush and send Clay to blockade the French island of St Lucia and to support a landing by British troops to attempt to take the island from the French garrison.
 The crew and officers of the Rush are repeatedly threatened along the way by a singular Spanish ship, in a contest that can only end in destruction or capture.
 And from the ranks, comes an accusation of murder leveled against Clay by the nephew of his former captain.